chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-12-extract-defining-data-team-roles-checkpoint.md

   </tbody>
 </table>
 </div>

 # Feature Extraction
 Next, we create binary features for every term and bigram (two consecutive terms) in the description column using scikit-learn's `CountVectorizer` function.
 The binary features tell us whether a given term was present in each job description.

-The output from this processing step was a data frame with 240,527 binary columns (one per unique word) and `pos_label`, and one column for our standardised job title.
+The output from this processing step was a data frame with 240,527 binary columns (one per unique word), and one column for our standardised job title (`pos_label`).

 ```python